|Professor Glen Coleman|

 |Executive Dean (HES)|

 The Executive Dean (Faculty of Health, Engineering and Sciences) is responsible for providing strategic direction and teaching and research leadership to the Faculty, and building relationships with the Faculty’s key stakeholders and partners.
-Faculty of Health, Engineering and Sciences comprises the Schools of Agricultural, Computational and Environmental Sciences; Civil Engineering and Surveying; Health and Wellbeing; Mechanical and Electrical Engineering; Nursing and Midwifery; and Psychology and Counselling.
+Faculty of Health, Engineering and Sciences comprises the Schools of Sciences; Civil Engineering and Surveying; Health and Wellbeing; Mechanical and Electrical Engineering; Nursing and Midwifery; and Psychology and Counselling.
 The Executive Dean also manages the Queensland College of Wine Tourism.

 Prior to his appointment to USQ, Glen was Head of School and Dean of Veterinary Science at the University of Queensland’s Gatton Campus.
 His key achievement in that role was building a strong team of academic and professional staff that enabled other successes such as the establishment of UQ VETS as one of Queensland’s largest providers of referral veterinary services, growth in philanthropic support for the School’s mission, and international recognition for the School’s research and its graduates.
 Under his leadership, the UQ School became the highest ranked veterinary school in the southern hemisphere (Shanghai Global Ranking of Academic Subjects, 2017).
 He also held other leadership roles at UQ, including Associate Dean (Academic) in the Faculty of Science and the Faculty of Natural Resources, Agriculture & Veterinary Science.
 In these roles, he gained experience in managing major reviews of L&T policies and programs, recruitment pathways, external accreditation, and leading change management initiatives.